 The story of our loss of wildlife is well documented and understood.
-This plan is about how we can turn this around and most importantly turn it around now.
-Climate change is a well-recognised driver combining with habitat destruction to threaten the loss of our already diminished wildlife at an even greater scale and pace.
+Climate change is a wellrecognised driver combining with habitat destruction to threaten the loss of our already diminished wildlife at an even greater scale and pace.
 The need for action is urgent if we are to avoid a mass extinction event.
 The Landscapes Review found that this urgent need to do more for nature was a dominant theme: